 - (A) Based on actual shares of common stock outstanding at the beginning or end of the corresponding period, as appropriate. - (B) Based on weighted-average basic common share data for the corresponding period. - (C) The tax character of distributions is determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP.
-For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (D) Reserved. - (E) Reserved. - (F) Total return equals the change in the market value of our common stock from the beginning of the period, taking into account dividends reinvested in accordance with the terms of our dividend reinvestment plan.
+For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (D) Reserved. - (E) Represents the impact of the different share amounts (weighted-average basic common shares outstanding for the corresponding period and actual common shares outstanding at the end of the period) in the Per Common Share Data calculations and rounding impacts. - (F) Total return equals the change in the market value of our common stock from the beginning of the period, taking into account dividends reinvested in accordance with the terms of our dividend reinvestment plan.
 Total return does not take into account distributions that may be characterized as a return of capital.
-For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (G) Calculated using the average balance of net assets at the end of each month of the reporting period. - (H) Represents the total liquidation preference of our mandatorily redeemable preferred stock. - (I) Ratio of net expenses to average net assets is computed using total expenses, net of anynon-contractual, unconditional, and irrevocable credits of fees from the Adviser.
-Had we not received any non-contractual, unconditional, and irrevocable credits of fees due to the Adviser, the ratio of expenses to average net assets-annualized would have been 9.82% and 11.21% for the three months ended June 30, 2020 and 2019, respectively. - (J) Had we not received any non-contractual, unconditional, and irrevocable credits of fees from the Adviser, the ratio of net investment income to average net assets annualized would have been 1.89% and 5.77% for the three months ended June 30, 2020 and 2019, respectively.
+For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (G) Calculated using the average balance of net assets at the end of each month of the reporting period. - (H) Represents the aggregate liquidation preference of our mandatorily redeemable preferred stock. - (I) Ratio of net expenses to average net assets is computed using total expenses, net of anynon-contractual, unconditional, and irrevocable credits of fees from the Adviser.
+Had we not received any non-contractual, unconditional, and irrevocable credits of fees from the Adviser, the ratio of expenses to average net assets-annualized would have been 23.78% and 9.82% for the three months ended June 30, 2021 and 2020, respectively. - (J) Had we not received any non-contractual, unconditional, and irrevocable credits of fees from the Adviser, the ratio of net investment (loss) income to average net assets-annualized would have been (5.50)% and 1.89% for the three months ended June 30, 2021 and 2020, respectively.